Carr’s are best known for their Table Water biscuits. The manufacturing site in Carlisle is the oldest biscuit factory in the world.

 Capital-saving measures were introduced, including the sale of the freehold of the Carlisle factory for £600,000, which was then leased back for £63,000 a year.

 Goldsmith rationalised the Carr product range.
 Through television advertising he was able to triple the sales of Table Water biscuits by 1966, to take around three percent of the British biscuit market.

-Carr & Co was sold to United Biscuits in 1972.
+Despite some success, Carr & Co lacked the scale to compete with the larger biscuit manufacturers, and was sold to its rival United Biscuits in 1972.